unseen1980/IDC/docs/IDC_patent_meeting_narrative_document_FIXED.md

 - \(R(C_m)\): reward for intent alignment
 - \(|C_m|^2\): length penalty (discourage very long chunks)
 - β: boundary penalty (discourage too many chunks)
-- Typical tuning pattern: λ is small (e.g., 0.0005) and \(eta\) is moderate (e.g., 0.1), so we allow context when it helps but avoid over-splitting.
+- Typical tuning pattern: λ is small (e.g., 0.0005) and β is moderate (e.g., 0.1), so we allow context when it helps but avoid over-splitting.

 **Why include penalties at all?**
 Without penalties, the optimizer could create too many tiny chunks (high relevance but expensive index) or one huge chunk (high coverage but noisy).
 The penalties give control over the trade-off.